Sport. Health. Nutrition. Gym. For style

 Ischemic

-The cause of ischemic stroke is a violation of the blood circulation of the brain.
+The cause of ischemic stroke is a violation of blood circulation in the brain.
 It occurs due to damage to its tissues due to restriction or lack of blood supply.
 At a young age, cerebrovascular accident occurs due to arterial thrombosis, cardiac embolism, often in the absence of atherosclerosis and hypertension, against the background of changes in blood properties.

 Symptoms in young people develop gradually - vital functions are preserved, the person is conscious, speech may be difficult.
-An ischemic attack often occurs in the morning, after sleep.
+An ischemic attack most often occurs in the morning, after sleep.

 Hemorrhagic